chrishutchison9/maydayv7-dotfiles/README.md

 ### Manual Intervention

-- Online accounts have to be manually signed into
 - [Wine](./packages/wine) Applications have to be manually updated
 - Minecraft [Server](./modules/apps/games/mc-server.nix) has to be manually updated
 - Logseq Plugins have to be manually installed